Upper Fishing Lake

 Upper Fishing Lake is a lake in the east-central part of the Canadian province of Saskatchewan in Narrow Hills Provincial Park.
 It is situated in a glacier-formed valley in the Cub Hills and the boreal forest ecozone of Canada.
-It is located north-west of the larger Lower Fishing Lake along the course of Caribou Creek and is accessed from the Hanson Lake Road.
-Caribou Creek, and the lake's other inflow, a river that flows south from Stickley Lake, flow into the lake at its north-western point.
+It is north-west of the larger Lower Fishing Lake along the course of Caribou Creek and is accessed from the Hanson Lake Road.

+Description

+Caribou Creek and Upper Fishing Lake's other inflow, a river that flows south from Stickley Lake, flow into the lake at its north-western point.
 Caribou Creek flows out of the lake at its south-eastern point.
 The Fishing Lakes Fire of 1977 burned much of the region upstream and around the lake.
 As a result, the area is now dominated by jack pine, which is a tree species that is well adapted fire burned forests.
 At the south-east corner of the lake, near where Caribou Creek flows out, is Caribou Creek Lodge.
 The lodge is accessed from Hanson Lake Road and features a motel, cabins, a dining room, fuel, and a convenience store.

 Fish species

 Fish commonly found in Upper Fishing Lake include northern pike and walleye.
+The lake was last stocked with 50,000 walleye fry in 2019.